quickdraw6906/Search-Widget/README.md

 This fork was created for WordPress sites.
 Because Wordpress loads jQuery in 'no-conflicts' mode, the '$' function is not available.
 This fork replaces all occurances of '$(' with 'jQuery(' and '$.' with 'jQuery.'

+The stylesheet pvs_search.css was also modified to display a very simple layout of the widget (div elements floated left, borders removed, padding tweaked to create a responsive layout).